haiideralyy01/Project-From-Local-System-/README.md

 This project vas created from local system.

-created by -> Haider Ali
+created by -> Haider Ali.